Introduction and summary

-The total earnings of all Y Combinator founders is around US$9 billion and so the average founding team is worth US$14 million.
+The total earnings of all Y Combinator founders is around US$9 billion, which makes the average founding team worth US$14 million.
 Together, the founding teams of AirBnB and Dropbox are worth about US$6 billion.
-Stripe’s founding team are probably worth about another billion dollars5.
+Stripe’s founding team is probably worth another billion dollars5.
 On my previous estimate, the remainder of Y Combinator companies are worth US$4.25 billion.
 Of this, the founders probably only own $2 billion.6 This gives a grand total of $9 billion of founder-equity, representing 35% of the total value of Y Combinator companies.

 The problem with averaging across all Y Combinator companies is that some of them are too young to have achieved much growth.

 To get a less conservative estimate, we can focus on the older companies.
 The total net worth of founders from the first 5 years of Y Combinator’s operations (2005-09) is about $7 billion7 or $48 million per founding team8.
 This estimate depends a little on which exact year you cut it off.
 From 05-08, the total net worth is US$3 billion, or US$30 million per founding team.
 Let’s split the difference and say that the average founding team from Y Combinator’s heyday has earned US$39 million.
 Assuming typically-sized teams, this is $18 million per founder.
 As 5-9 years have passed since the graduation of these companies, they have earned about US$2.5 million per founder per year over this time9